 Is Hair Loss in Children Common?

 Many newborn babies don’t have hair on the back or sides of their heads.
-That happens because babies are usually lying down and constantly rubbing their heads on the sheeting, which results in hair loss, considering it is also weaker.
-It isn’t true that children who’re growing don’t lose their hair at all.
+That happens because they are usually lying down and constantly rubbing their heads on the sheeting, which results in hair loss.
+This is easier at their age because their hair is already very weak.
+So, it isn’t true that children who’re growing up don’t lose their hair at all.

 Let’s take a look at some of the main reasons why hair in children occurs.